kaichaoang/to-do-app/docs/ug.md

 To delete all tasks at once, go to the bottom of the list of tasks and click on the **Clear All** button.

-**Warning**: Deleting tasks is a destructive operation and there is no undo-ing action.
+:warning: Deleting tasks is a destructive operation and there is no undo-ing action.

 **Before single delete**: